Prevention, a Medical Dilemma

 Dismissing “Prevention“ to the detriment of the patient who may now slowly get worse and eventually develops a real medical problem, is not a good outcome.

-Note: By the way, that patient is probably now seeking help from a Naturopath, meaning; the medical system in effect is sending, without indenting, the patient to a Naturopath.
+Note: By the way, that patient is probably now seeking help from a Naturopath, meaning; the medical system in effect is indirectly sending the patient to a Naturopath.

 This is where prevention is needed, health improvement and education is needed, and making sure that the patient receives guidance of how to eliminate the apparent problems or symptoms, and further more, to make sure the problem will not resurface.